NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 ---
-title: NuGet Package Manager UI Reference
+title: Install and manage packages using the dotnet CLI
-description: Instructions for using the NuGet Package Manager UI in Visual Studio for working with NuGet packages.
+description: Instructions for using the dotnet CLI to work with NuGet packages.
-author: karann-msft
+author: mikejo5000
-ms.author: karann
+ms.author: mikejo
-ms.date: 12/08/2017
+ms.date: 06/03/2019
 ms.topic: conceptual
-f1_keywords:
-  - "vs.toolsoptionspages.nuget_package_manager"
-  - "vs.toolsoptionspages.nuget_package_manager.general"
-  - "vs.toolsoptionspages.nuget_package_manager.package_sources"
-  - "vs.nuget.packagemanager.ui"
 ---

 # Install and use packages using the dotnet CLI

 The dotnet CLI allows you to easily install, uninstall, and update NuGet packages in projects and solutions.
 It runs on Windows, Mac OS X, and Linux.

-The dotnet CLI is required for .NET Core, .NET Standard, and also for SDK-style projects that target the .NET Framework.
-(These projects use the SDK attribute.)
+This tool is required for .NET Core, .NET Standard, and also for SDK-style projects that target the .NET Framework.

+This article shows you how to use a few of the most common dotnet CLI commands.
 For most of these commands, the CLI tool looks for a project file in the current directory, unless a project file is specified in the command (the project file is an optional switch).
-See the [dotnet CLI command reference](/dotnet/core/tools/?tabs=netcore2x) for a complete list of
+For a complete list of commands and the arguments you may use, see the [.NET Core command-line interface (CLI) tools](/dotnet/core/tools/?tabs=netcore2x).

 ## Prerequisites